leggedrobotics/ocs2/ocs2_doc/docs/mpcnet.rst

     source ~/venvs/mpcnet/bin/activate
     tensorboard --logdir=runs

-If you use RaiSim, you can visualize the data generation and policy evaluation rollouts with RaiSim Unity, where pre-built executables are provided in the :code:`<path_to_git_repos>/raisimLib/raisimUnity` folder.
+If you use RaiSim, you can visualize the data generation and policy evaluation rollouts with RaiSim Unity, where pre-built executables are provided in RaiSim's :code:`raisimUnity` folder.
 For example, on Linux run:

 .. code-block:: bash

-    <path_to_git_repos>/raisimLib/raisimUnity/linux/raisimUnity.x86_64
+    <path_to_raisimLib_repo>/raisimUnity/linux/raisimUnity.x86_64

     # Example:
     ~/git/raisimLib/raisimUnity/linux/raisimUnity.x86_64